munificent/craftinginterpreters/book/classes.md

 ### Set expressions

-Setters use the same syntax as getters, except they appear on the left side of an assignment:
+Setters use the same syntax as getters, except they appear on the left side of an assignment.

 ```lox
 someObject.someProperty = value;
 ```

-In grammar land, we extend the rule for assignment to allow dotted identifiers on the left-hand side:
+In grammar land, we extend the rule for assignment to allow dotted identifiers on the left-hand side.

 ```ebnf
 assignment     → ( call "." )?
 IDENTIFIER "=" assignment
                | logic_or ;
 ```

 Unlike getters, setters don't chain.
-The reference to `call` allows any high precedence expression before the last `.`, including a series of property accesses, as in:
+However, the reference to `call` allows any high precedence expression before the last dot, including any number of *getters*, as in:

 <img src="image/classes/setter.png" alt="breakfast.omelette.filling.meat = ham" />